jazzmonkey/stm32f401re_hello/README.md

     - Switched to probing off CN3.RX (routed to MCU USART2 TX) instead of CN10.35
     - Found that SB62/SB63 are not populated by default, so PA2/PA3 is not probe-able on CN10

-4. If UART TX buffer smaller than printf() string, only length of buffer is TX
+## UART RX now working

+### Issues Debugged
-5. UART RX causes TX to not work
+1. UART RX causes TX to not work
 - no IRQs fired
 - RX and TX FIFOs in default state
 - discovered that HAL_UART_GetState() will return HAL_UART_STATE_BUSY_RX if waiting for RX char, so added that to acceptable states in __io_putchar call to HAL_UART_GetState()

-6. UART RX does not work
+2. UART RX does not work
 - sending from host ttyUSB0 via PuTTy
 - no RX IRQ fired
 - captured on Logic16 analog - contention on UART RX / PA3